Challenge #23: "So Many Songs, But I'm Feeling So Lonely!"

 "Angel," I said, letting her in.
 I took the pizza from her and made for the kitchen after directing her to the living room where the 42 incher was.
 I'd worked throughout my high school life in three part-time jobs (all at the same time) to raise enough money so that after I finally escaped my humdrum life with my humdrum parents; I'd have enough money for whatever I wanted.
-So now, I had a fairly big apartment, my favorite 42 incher and my own car.
+So now, at least I had my TV if not a sizeable apartment to put it in.
 Of course, I still had to work to keep my living.

 I grabbed the pizza box and two bottles of Pepsi and joined Sophie in front of the TV.
 She'd already put the DVD in and the movie was starting to begin.
 I squinted at the screen and grimaced when I saw what it was.
 "Really Sophie?
 Stepmom?"
 I said skeptically.

 She shot me a glare.
 "It's a really good movie.
-Plus, Julia Roberts is in it and that woman's a goddess in the film industry."
+Plus, Julia Roberts is in it and that woman's a goddess."

-About twenty minutes later, Sophie was watching the screen intently and I was watching her just as intently.
+About twenty minutes later, Sophie was watching the screen intently and I was watching her.
 She was totally absorbed in the movie so she didn't notice me.
 I could feel my heart beating a little faster than normal and it bugged me.
 Why did I have to like her so much when she probably didn't even return my feelings?
 It just wasn't fair.